Sociopath Meaning: Antisocial Personality Disorder

 Self-care is not necessarily a treatment, but it can help people with personality disorders regulate their emotions and effectively navigate daily life.
 Forms of self-care that may be helpful include the following:

-- Nutritious eating habits: Eating foods that nourish your body and help you feel healthy may be helpful in reducing challenging mental health symptoms.
+- Nutritious eating habits: Eating foods that nourish your body may be helpful in reducing challenging mental health symptoms.
 Talk to a registered dietician to find an eating plan that is healthy for your unique body.

 - Exercise: Exercise can increase endorphins that improve mood and brain development.
 Some studies have found that physical activity may grow the hippocampus, which can help individuals make healthier and more rational decisions.